shuai114/CleanDataProject/README.md

 * run_analysis.R: my code for performing the analysis.
 It is included in this repo.

 * A tidy data set: the tidy data set outputted by my code.
 It is submitted within my coursera account.

+Here are what I performed in this analysis to clean up the data:

+* Merges the subject identifier file, the activity file, and the feature file in the training and the test sets to create one data set.

+* Extracts only the mean and standard deviation variables for each measurement.

+* Uses descriptive activity names to name the activities in the data set.

+* Appropriately labels the data set with descriptive variable names.

+* Creates a second, independent tidy data set with the average of each extracted variable for each activity and each subject.